transpapers/transpapers.github.io/public/old guides/guide.md

 ![alt_text](images/image3.png "image_tooltip")

 {{ if under 18 }}
 Your parent or guardian will need to make a photocopy of their primary identification.
-If they don’t have a state ID or driver’s license, refer to the document in your printout titled “Acceptable ID”.
+If they don&apos;t have a state ID or driver&apos;s license, refer to the document in your printout titled “Acceptable ID”.
 If they are your guardian, they will need to include a copy of the court guardianship.
-Only one parent or guardian’s identification is needed.
+Only one parent or guardian&apos;s identification is needed.
 {{ else }}
 You will need to make a photocopy of your primary identification.
-If you don’t have a state ID or driver’s license, refer to the document in your printout titled “Acceptable ID”.
+If you don&apos;t have a state ID or driver&apos;s license, refer to the document in your printout titled “Acceptable ID”.
 {{ endif }}

-You must also include a photocopy of the court order in the envelope. **Do not send any original documents; they will not be returned to you.** Fill out the envelope’s address as follows:
+You must also include a photocopy of the court order in the envelope. **Do not send any original documents; they will not be returned to you.** Fill out the envelope&apos;s address as follows:

 ![alt_text](images/image4.png "image_tooltip")